 The present building holds Viking ornaments, crusaders’ coffins and part of Jacobean ‘three-decker’ pulpit.
 The Memorial Chapel holds arguably the most complete collection of Regimental Colours in the country.

-Visitors are welcome in the church between 9.15am and 4pm Monday – Saturday but please note that certain restrictions are in place: no large groups, maximum capacity, hand sanitiser to be used and face masks to be worn, one way system in place.
+Visitors are welcome in the church between 9.15am and 4pm Monday – Saturday but please note that certain restrictions may be place.

 Website Get Directions